morfredus/ESP32-Diagnostic/docs/API_REFERENCE.md

-# ESP32 Diagnostic Suite – REST API Reference (v3.29.0)
+# ESP32 Diagnostic Suite – REST API Reference (v3.30.0)

-> NEW in v3.29.0: Dynamic TFT controller selection (ILI9341 or ST7789) and resolution configuration in `config.h`.
-See README and CONFIG.md.
+> NEW in v3.30.0: Dynamic TFT controller selection (ILI9341 or ST7789) from the web UI, resolution configuration in `config.h` without recompiling, and full GPIO mapping synchronization.
+See [RELEASE_NOTES_3.30.0.md](RELEASE_NOTES_3.30.0.md).

-> WARNING: v3.29.0 adds dynamic TFT controller selection (ILI9341/ST7789) and resolution in `config.h`.
-Ensure your wiring and target match the documented pins.
-Read [docs/PIN_MAPPING.md](docs/PIN_MAPPING.md) and [docs/PIN_MAPPING_FR.md](docs/PIN_MAPPING_FR.md) before flashing.
+> WARNING: This document reflects firmware v3.30.0 with EXACT pin mappings from `include/board_config.h`.
+All GPIO assignments have been verified and synchronized with the codebase.
+Read [docs/PIN_MAPPING.md](docs/PIN_MAPPING.md) before flashing.

 The REST API mirrors the web dashboard controls and exposes diagnostics data for automation.
 All endpoints are served over HTTP on the same port as the dashboard.
 Authentication is sessionless; secure deployments should restrict access at the network level.